Struct libloading::os::unix::Library [−][src]

 Locations where library is searched for is platform specific and can’t be adjusted portably.

-is None, null pointer is passed to dlopen
+If the filename is None, null pointer is passed to dlopen.

 Get a pointer to function or static variable by symbol name.